 In simple terms, changing the HTML Content Width gives you a similar effect as zooming in on or out of a webpage on a browser.

-For step-by-step instructions on how to adjust the HTML content width of your Webpage layer in SpinetiX ARYA, please refer to this article: How to show a webpage on your digital signage display.
+For step-by-step instructions on how to adjust the HTML content width of your Webpage app in SpinetiX ARYA, please refer to this article: How to show a webpage on your digital signage display.

 Focusing on a Piece of Content Within an HTML Page

-SpinetiX ARYA is compatible with HTML anchor links which you can use to focus your Webpage layer on a particular scroll position of a webpage.
+SpinetiX ARYA is compatible with HTML anchor links which you can use to focus your Webpage app on a particular scroll position of a webpage.

 Anchor links are modified versions of the page URL that are used to vertically jump to specific places within an HTML page – on top of the page, on bottom of page or on a specified title.